How To Identify Credit Cards and Debit Cards By Number

 You can set a spending limit on every card or transaction and minimize the risk of getting overcharged.
 Privacy will automatically deny transactions that go over the designated limit.
 This can be beneficial for keeping your subscription services under control and ensuring merchants don’t charge you more than you’ve agreed to.

-You can also pause and unpause Privacy cards at any time.
+You can also pause and unpause Privacy Cards at any time.
 If you notice any suspicious transactions on your virtual card, you can close it instantly without worrying that it will affect your actual card or bank account.
-This feature is also convenient for preventing unwanted subscription charges.
+This feature is also convenient for limiting unwanted subscription charges.
 Once you pause or close the virtual card, Privacy will block all further charge attempts.
 Note that you still have to reach out to the merchant and cancel the subscription directly.

 Privacy is BBB®-accredited, PCI-DSS compliant, and includes various safeguards to protect users’ data.